SanaIftikhar4/Cypress-Project/README.md

 #1 Verify Login Feature Functionality.
 - [x] Verify login succeeds with valid email and password
-- [x ] Verify login fails with invalid email and valid password
+- [x] Verify login fails with invalid email and valid password
-- [x ] Verify login fails with valid email and invalid password
+- [x] Verify login fails with valid email and invalid password
-- [x ] Verify login fails with both invalid email and invalid password
+- [x] Verify login fails with both invalid email and invalid password
-- [x ] Verify login fails when email field is empty and password is valid
+- [x] Verify login fails when email field is empty and password is valid
-- [x ] Verify login fails when email is valid and password field is empty
+- [x] Verify login fails when email is valid and password field is empty
-- [x ] Verify login fails when both email and password fields are empty
+- [x] Verify login fails when both email and password fields are empty